-So you finally pulled the trigger and bought one of our Eastwood MIG welders.
+So you finally pulled the trigger and bought an Eastwood MIG welder.
 Now what?
 As simple as MIG welding is, most hobbyists can't just grab the gun and start laying down beautiful welds that hold together.
 Getting the most out of your equipment takes time.
 Practice and understanding the differences in metals, gasses and techniques are the keys to producing top-quality welds.
 To help you along in your quest of metal fusion, I have put together this guide of tips, tricks and techniques to get it done.

 MIG (Metal Inert Gas) welding is a style of GMAW (Gas Metal Arc Welding) electrical welding.
 Metal filler wire is fed through a handheld gun, providing the arc to melt the metals, welding them together.
 Most MIG systems use a separate inert gas, with various gasses used for various purposes, to shield the arc from contaminants.
 MIG welding was originally developed in 1948.
 Unlike today, its primary use then was welding non-ferrous metals such as aluminum with Argon or Helium gas.
 Eventually Carbon Dioxide shielding gas made MIG welding a viable (and inexpensive) method of welding ferrous metals too, and today it is the standard by which most welds are made.
 Non-gas systems also exist, which use flux-core wire, which has flux in the center of the wire.
 As the wire melts, so does the flux, releasing the inert gas which shields the weld.